Referrers

 - Channel — all channels or a single channel to isolate its performance.

 Filters update the URL parameters, so filtered views can be bookmarked or shared.
+The AI Search readiness card sits outside the date filter — it always reflects the most recent scan, since AI-discoverability isn't time-windowed.

 How Traffic Is Classified